Kegbot/kegbot-server/docs/source/pycore-guide/run-daemons.rst

 Run in background
 -----------------

-So far we've covered running the Pykeg applications in the foreground.
+So far we've covered running the Pycore applications in the foreground.
 But once you've got your system all setup, you'll probably want your Linux box to run all the daemons automatically.

 Kegbot isn't much different than other Linux daemons in this regard, so you have a number of options.